Vegan Thai Red Curry

 Ingredients for Thai curry soup with labels.

-• Rice vermicelli noodles: These noodles are thin and cook quickly.
-They’re a staple ingredient widely used across Asia.
-It’s really versatile, and can be used in soup dishes like this, salads, spring rolls and stir fries.
+• Rice Vermicelli Noodles – These noodles are thin and cook quickly—perfect for this quick curry.
 Sometimes they’re also called Maifun noodles if you can’t find vermicelli.

-• Tons of vegetables: In this vegan curry we use broccoli, green beans, carrots and cherry tomatoes.
-Don’t skimp on vegetables as they add tons of texture and flavor to red curry noodle soup.
+• Tons of Vegetables – In this vegan curry we use broccoli, green beans, carrots and cherry tomatoes.
 Some other vegetables that go great in curries are bell peppers, zucchini, snap peas, bok choy, and cauliflower.

-Step 1: Start by cooking the rice vermicelli noodles first.
+Step 1: Make Soup Noodles – Start by cooking the rice vermicelli noodles first.
 Bring a pot of water to a boil, then turn off the heat.
 Add the rice vermicelli and soak for 3 to 5 minutes until soft.
+Do not over-soak the noodles—they will continue softening in the hot broth and can become mushy.
 Transfer to a colander over the sink to drain and rinse with cold water to stop the cooking process.

 Rice vermicelli noodles in a white bowl, surrounded by herbs, peanuts and Thai curry broth in a pot to the left.

-Step 2: In a large saucepan, heat the oil over medium heat.
+Step 2: Prepare Curry Paste – In a large saucepan, heat the oil over medium heat.
 Add the curry paste and fry, stirring frequently, until it has darkened in color and is very fragrant; about 5 minutes.
 Add a few splashes of vegetable stock if it starts sticking to the bottom of the pan.

 A top-down shot of curry paste and oil in a large white-enameled pot.

-Step 3: Add the vegetable broth (or bouillon and water), coconut milk, broccoli, green beans, and carrots.
+Step 3: Create Curry Broth for Soup – Add the vegetable broth (or bouillon and water), coconut milk, broccoli, green beans, and carrots.
 Stir well to combine.
 Increase the heat to bring to a boil, then lower to a gentle simmer.
 Simmer until the veggies are crisp-tender; 5 to 10 minutes.

-Step 4: Add the soy sauce, sugar and lime juice and stir well.
+Step 4: Finish Curry Broth – Add the soy sauce, sugar and lime juice and stir well.
 Taste and adjust the seasonings as necessary.
 Remove from the heat.

-Step 5: Divide the noodles among 4 bowls and ladle the vegan curry over them.
+Step 5: Portion Out and Serve – Divide the noodles among 4 bowls and ladle the vegan curry over them.
 Garnish each bowl with cherry tomatoes, chopped peanuts, cilantro, and a lime wedge.
 Enjoy!

 Two bowls of Thai curry with lime wedges against a marble background.

-This vegan curry recipe is so good, but if you’re not into super spicy food, then I encourage you not to give up on this recipe.
+This vegan Thai red curry recipe is so good, but if you’re not into super spicy food, then I encourage you not to give up on this recipe.
 Just modify it a bit!

 A bowl of Thai curry in a white bowl, shot from the side.